 To reach these goals, your online shopping app should be:

 From a customer standpoint, the biggest benefit is simplicity and speed.
-The easier overall buying process on the app is, the more sales it brings.
+The easier the overall buying process on the app is, the more sales it brings.
 Add to that exclusive features (notifications, discounts, etc.), payments and other branded elements and you’ll have happy customers.
 By the way, 83% of customers used smartphones inside real stores to shop, according to MarketingLand.

 The effect: convenient shopping, interactivity and ease, improved customer retention.